What is Microsoft Copilot Studio?

 Authentication and Access

 Configure Azure AD single sign-on for internal agents.
-Set up conditional access policies to restrict agent access by device compliance, location, or user risk level.
-For customer-facing agents, implement guest access with appropriate data isolation.
+Set up conditional access policies to limit agent access based on:

 Content Safety

-Configure moderation settings to filter harmful content, define blocked topics to prevent the agent from discussing inappropriate subjects, and set up fallback behaviors for when the agent cannot answer a question (escalation to human agent, redirect to knowledge base, or graceful decline).
+Set up moderation settings to filter out harmful content.
+Define blocked topics to prevent the agent from discussing inappropriate subjects.
+Establish fallback behaviors for when the agent cannot answer a question.
+These can include:

 Top 5 Enterprise Use Cases